okta/okta-signin-widget/README.md

 ### authClient

-Returns the underlying `@okta/okta-auth-js` object used by the widget
+Returns the underlying [`@okta/okta-auth-js`](https://github.com/okta/okta-auth-js) object used by the widget.

 Before version 3.0, the Sign-in Widget exposed `session` and `tokenManager` objects, and methods like `tokenManager.get`.
-These methods have been moved into the [AuthJS](https://github.com/okta/okta-auth-js#api) base library and are documented there.
+These were just proxy method to the relative methods in the [AuthJS](https://github.com/okta/okta-auth-js#api) base library.
+These proxy methods have been removed in favor to direct access to the authClient object which allows you to call any of these methods.
+All the methods are documented in the [AuthJS](https://github.com/okta/okta-auth-js#api) base library.

 ```javascript
 // Check for an existing authClient transaction